Miller's Greenhouse (23 images)

 - The snow peas .... eh

-- As might be expected the claytonia & mache were magnificant, but all the rest of the greens except the
+- As might be expected the claytonia & mache were magnificent, but all the rest of the greens except the

-lettuce and chard, which never quite recovered from their December shock, were pretty magnificant too
+lettuce and chard, which never quite recovered from their December shock, were pretty magnificent too

 - By Feb, when the days began to lengthen, everything was growing like mad and we were begging our neighbors to come